-Since the inception of CCRIF in 2007, the facility has made twelve payouts for hurricanes, earthquakes and excess rainfall totalling approximately US\$35.6 million to eight member governments.
+Since the inception of CCRIF in 2007, the facility has made 13 payouts for hurricanes, earthquakes and excess rainfall totalling US\$38 million to eight member governments.
 All payouts were transferred to the respective governments within 14 days (and in some cases within a week) after the event.

 CCRIF was developed under the technical leadership of the World Bank and with a grant from the Government of Japan.
-It was capitalised through contributions to a multi-donor Trust Fund by the Government of Canada, the European Union, the World Bank, the governments of the United Kingdom and France, the Caribbean Development Bank and the governments of Ireland and Bermuda, as well as through membership fees paid by participating governments.
+It was capitalised through contributions to a Multi-Donor Trust Fund by the Government of Canada, the European Union, the World Bank, the governments of the United Kingdom and France, the Caribbean Development Bank and the governments of Ireland and Bermuda, as well as through membership fees paid by participating governments.

-Sixteen countries are currently members of CCRIF:
+The current members of CCRIF are:

-Anguilla, Antigua & Barbuda, Bahamas, Barbados, Belize, Bermuda, Cayman Islands, Dominica, Grenada, Haiti, Jamaica, St. Kitts & Nevis, Saint Lucia, St. Vincent & the Grenadines, Trinidad & Tobago and Turks & Caicos Islands
+Caribbean - Anguilla, Antigua & Barbuda, Bahamas, Barbados, Belize, Bermuda, Cayman Islands, Dominica, Grenada, Haiti, Jamaica, St. Kitts & Nevis, Saint Lucia, St. Vincent & the Grenadines, Trinidad & Tobago and Turks & Caicos Islands Central America - Nicaragua